QuiltMC/quilt-template-mod/README.md

 # Quilt Template Mod

-The official Quilt Template Mod.
+The official Quilt template Mod.
 You can use it as a template for your own mods!

 ## Usage